 Rachel’s latest release, a four song EP, Angel No More, is her most exciting to date.
 She convened with one of her best music friends, producer Jon Evans (Tori Amos, Sarah MacLachlan) to create a more direct and robust sound space for her ever-ethereal voice, words, melodies, and harmonies.
 With contributions from drummer Matthias Bossi (Rabbit Rabbit), and vocal producer Julie Wolf (Ani Difranco, Dar Williams), among others, the tracks offer not just her most distilled songwriting and expressive performance, but also a backdrop of absolutely top-notch musicianship.
 Stand outs include the aggressive yet thoughtful, Angel No More, the raw ballad, Terrible Thing To Dream, the loving and languid, Love, I Think It Can Wait, and the equally comic and tragic jazz circus, Anyway.
 Angel No More has been played on over 45 radio stations across the US and beyond, and favorably reviewed by such venues as Pop Culture Classics: “If you haven’t yet discovered Rachel Efron, this is an ideal time.
 She has just released a spellbinding new EP.
 Upon hearing her voice, sweetly powerful and exceptionally expressive, you’ll be completely swept up in her music.
 That will happen within the first few notes.
 And her songwriting — drawing from pop, alt-folk, Broadway and jazz influences — is brilliant, sophisticated and complex, yet instantly accessible and immersive.
 Each subtle, emotional moment is eloquently enhanced by her sensitive touch on the piano.
 Nuances are added by guitar, bass, drums, trumpet and trombone.”

-Rachel is currently hard at work conceiving of her forth full-length album, to be released early in 2017.
+Rachel is currently hard at work on her fourth full-length album.